Category Archives: Barbara’s Poetry

 All the while, poetry remained her favorite medium of literary expression; to her it was “the freest of the free.”
 When not before the camera, Barbara sometimes sat on the sidelines of film sets, transcribing her heartfelt feelings into verse and scribbling story ideas.
 She vowed to one day return to her typewriter, when her career as a film actress had “gone by with the glories.”
 Sadly, her tragic, untimely death in 1926 at the age of twenty-nine cut short her aspiration.

 The six films Barbara wrote for Fox have yet to be located by film preservationists.
 For now, her writings live on in her poetry.
-Three of her poems, written before the breakdown which resulted in her death, appear below.
+Three of her poems, written before the breakdown that resulted in her death, appear below.

 (Original content ©2013 Sherri Snyder)